 Here’s all you need to know about fibre broadband.

-What is fibre-optic broadband?
+What is fibre broadband?

 How does fibre-optic broadband get to my house?